Graduate Teaching and Research Assistantships

 Students will usually begin their graduate career as Teaching Assistants.
 When the student begins research in earnest, a research assistantship will usually be offered, however, when this is not available, the teaching assistantship may be extended.
 Financial stipends are provided for both teaching and research assistants.
-The current stipend is $19,500 per year.
-In addition, a Master’s student who is either a teaching or research assistant is allowed 40 graduate-level hours without paying tuition.
-For the Ph.D student who is either a teaching or research assistant, 80 hours are allowed.
+The stipend is $22,270 per year to be increased to $23,270 on 1 October 2017.
+In addition, a Master’s student who is either a teaching or research assistant is allowed 33 hours (30-hour degree program) graduate-level hours without paying tuition.
+For the Ph.D student who is either a teaching or research assistant, 66 hours (60-hour degree program) are allowed.

 Teaching assistants will lead laboratory/activity classes in the 1000- and 2000-level introductory physics courses.
 In addition to helping the Department discharge it's vital teaching mission, the experience is invaluable for the student, both in assisting in the mastering of the concepts of basic physics and in preparing for future employment.